vaginessa/Adb-Server-project/README.md

 It can communicate directly with adbd without adb.exe.
 You can copy it to your C++ project and use it directly.
 It depends on boost, so you need to build your boost library.
-You can see all the libraries in vs2013.
+You can see all the libraries in vs2013,and changed the path for your boost.
 At present, it only supports USB connection communication, supports shell, push, pull, forward.
 I'll add something else later, like conncet..